Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: 6G END-TO-END SYSTEM DESIGN FOR THE COOPERATING MOBILE ROBOTS USE CASE

 Subsequently, to construct the full KG, as discussed in Section \ref{sec4}-\ref{sec4c}, the collected meta-data needs to be transformed.
 It must be stated that in this article the enabler meta-data considered is taken from the open source repository provided by the Hexa-X-II project \cite{Jain2025}.
 From the provisioned meta-data, in this article the inputs that have been used to construct the knowledge graph are maturity, criticality towards migration, KPIs (Table \ref{tab:Tab1}), design principles fulfilled, enabler dependencies and enabler KVIs (Table \ref{tab:tab2}).

 Each of the features considered is, if required, transformed to an objective scale.
 The maturity of an enabler, which is expressed as the technological readiness level (TRL) on a scale of 1–9 \cite{APRE_CDTI}, readily translates to an objective quantity that can be used for graph development, comparison and graph pruning processes.
 Next, the importance of an enabler towards migration is objectively expressed as 'yes' or 'no'.
-This is transformed into an objective value by assigning an arbitrary weight greater than 1 for those enablers with a value of "yes", which in this article has been set to 3.
-On the other hand, for those enablers with a value “no”, a weight of 1 is used.
-This weighting scheme ensures that the enablers that are essential for migration are prioritized, in line with the evolutionary nature of 6G vis-à-vis 5G.
+This is transformed into an objective value by assigning a fixed weight greater than 1 for those enablers with a value of ``yes'', which in this article is set to 3 as a pragmatic design bias to prevent migration-essential enablers from being down-ranked during pruning.
+This value is not optimized and could equivalently be represented as a binary flag.
+On the other hand, for those enablers with a value ``no'', a weight of 1 is used.
+This weighting scheme ensures that the enablers that are essential for migration are prioritized, in line with the evolutionary nature of 6G vis-\`a-vis 5G.

 The meta-data for the impact of the enabler on the KPIs \cite{Jain2025} are encoded by the triple [$-1, 0, +1$], wherein $-1$ represents a negative impact, $0$ represents a neutral impact and $+1$ represents a positive impact.
 The overall KPI score for an enabler is computed as the sum of the impacts on all the KPIs.
 This is subsequently used in the graph pruning process.
 The fulfillment of design principles is captured through the edge weights, wherein the existence of an edge between an enabler and a design principle is given a weight $1$.
 On the other hand, there is no edge if an enabler does not fulfill a certain design principle.
 In addition, the dependencies between enablers are also captured via edges.
 However, we specify an edge weight of $0$ to distinguish these edges from those that are used to establish the relationship between enabler and design principles.
 Table \ref{tab:Tabfeat} summarizes the weights and meta-data transformations introduced above.